Blotch3D/Blotch3D/README.md

 For example, if a=0 and b=1, then this would set the new X of each vertex to its original Y value.

-Finally, we might also want to define how to create a new Y according to the original X and original Y. So, the equations for both the new X and new Y are:
+Finally, we might also want to define how to create a new Y for each vertex according to its original X and original Y. So, the equations for both the new X and new Y are:

 X' = aX + bY\
 Y' = cX + dY